kaseat/ESP8266-InfluxDB/README.md

 # ESP8266 InfluxDB HTTP API client
 ## Abstract
 This library intended to simplify InfluxDB and ESP8266 interaction using Arduino IDE.
-This library adds global InfluxDB instance called 'Influx' so you can acces 'Influx' from any part of your code.
+This library adds global InfluxDB instance called 'Influx' so you can access 'Influx' from any part of your code.
 You can disable it by defining NO_GLOBAL_INFLUX_DB.
 Also this library represents 'measurement' class for easy [InfluxDB points](https://docs.influxdata.com/influxdb/v1.5/concepts/glossary/#point) management.
 ## Write points
 This library implements [measurement](https://docs.influxdata.com/influxdb/v1.5/concepts/glossary/#measurement) data structure.
 You can add any number of [tags](https://docs.influxdata.com/influxdb/v1.5/concepts/glossary/#tag) and [fields](https://docs.influxdata.com/influxdb/v1.5/concepts/glossary/#field) to your measurement:
 ```C++